Monday, March 22, 2010

-Egyptian Art in the Age of the Pyramids" at the Galeries Nationales du Grand Palais, Paris from April 6 to July12 1999; The Metropolitan Museum of Art, New York from September 16 1999 to January 9 2000; The Royal Ontario Museum, Toronto from February 13 to May 22 2000.
+Egyptian Art in the Age of the Pyramids at the Galeries Nationales du Grand Palais, Paris from April 6 to July 12, 1999; The Metropolitan Museum of Art, New York from September 16, 1999, to January 9, 2000; The Royal Ontario Museum, Toronto from February 13 to May 22, 2000.

-The book is nicely divided into individual dynasties of the old kingdom starting with the third dynasty with perhaps most remarkable is the doorjamb of King Djoser, Egyptian museum (JE 98951a,b).
+The book is nicely divided into individual dynasties of the Old Kingdom starting with the 3rd Dynasty with perhaps most remarkable is the doorjamb of King Djoser, Egyptian museum (JE 98951a,b).
 Though the faience tiles from Djoser's funerary apartments have a great simplicity in their beauty.

-The crossing of the dynasties into dynasty four the reader is presented with so many brilliant pieces including the paste filled relief from the tomb of Itet at Meidum.
+The crossing of the dynasties into the 4th Dynasty the reader is presented with so many brilliant pieces including the paste filled relief from the tomb of Itet at Meidum.
 Ny Carlsberg Glyptotek, Copenhagen (AEIN 1133 A).
 The rare slab stela of Prince Wep-em-nefret from the Phoebe Apperson Hearst Museum of Anthropology, University of California at Berkeley (6-19825) is one of the great masterpieces of the about fifteen examples known to exist.

-A beautiful juxtaposition of photographs in the book has the famous head of King Djedefre from the Louvre, Paris (E 12626) facing on the opposite page the small head of a king from the collection of Nanette B. Kelekian, New York complete with it's heavily corroded eye inlays.
+A beautiful juxtaposition of photographs in the book has the famous head of King Djedefre from the Louvre, Paris (E 12626) facing on the opposite page the small head of a king from the collection of Nanette B. Kelekian, New York complete with its heavily corroded eye inlays.

-This well written book is a visual joy and though I would have preferred a little more background on the works of art picked for the exhibition the pieces chosen made truly an extraordinary collection that will leave me looking through this book for years to come.
+This well-written book is a visual joy and though I would have preferred a little more background on the works of art picked for the exhibition the pieces chosen made truly an extraordinary collection that will leave me looking through this book for years to come.

-Here is a Charlie Rose interview with Dorothea Arnold and Philippe de Montebello on the exhibition October 29 1999.
+Here is a Charlie Rose interview with Dorothea Arnold and Philippe de Montebello on the exhibition October 29, 1999.